 Scope

-This document of a standard weight report for Engineering, Construction and Installation of an offshore project, that be used operators, EPCI contractors, fabricators and installation contractors.
+This document develops the concept of a standardized weight report for Engineering, Construction and Installation of an offshore project, that may be used by oilfield operators, EPCI contractors, fabricators and installation contractors.

-his document does not cover In-Service weight reporting requirements A future revision of the document will cover this requirement.
+While this document does not specifically cover In-Service weight reporting requirements, it may be used as a guide for developing such reports.
+A future revision of the document will cover this requirement.

 Purpose

-common or shared report format more readable, simpler to produce and more effective in drawing attention to risks and opportunities.
+Developing a common or shared weight report format will result in reports that are more readable, simpler to produce and more effective in drawing attention to risks and opportunities.
+It will also permit ready comparison between projects completed by an oilfield operator or engineering contractor.

-The RP layouts for weight report engineering and construction of offshore The ht report .
+The RP presents examples of layouts for summary tables and graph for standardized weight reports during the engineering and construction of offshore projects

+The intent of the RP is to ensure the content of a weight report is in conformance with requirement of [2].

+This RP does not dictate specific requirements for the layout of data tables and graphs issued with a weight report.
+This will be left to the project requirements and the capabilities of the author of the weight report.
+However, the RP does present the order in which the information is to be presented in a weight report.

+It is hoped that oilfield operators adopting this RP will require all contractors and fabricators within a project to also follow this RP.

 Associated Documents

-This shall be used in conjunction with When following shall apply.
+This RP shall be used in conjunction with weight reporting documentation (e.g. a weight management procedure, etc.) supplied by the oilfield operator, EPCI contractor and/or other end-users of the weight report.
+When following supplied documentation, the most recent revision

+shall apply.